Published Updated

 Quick Example

-Say your income tax attributable to mortgage interest in Q1 2026 comes out to 200,000 AMD.
+Say your eligible salary income tax in Q1 2026 is 200,000 AMD, while both the qualifying interest paid and the cap are higher.
 You get the full 200,000 AMD back as a refund.

 The cap is applied independently each quarter, so an unused portion from one quarter does not carry over to the next.